jakob-fritz/gitlab-mirror-and-ci-action/README.md

   - `GITHUB_TOKEN` is used to authorize internal actions.
 The secret is set automatically by GitHub.
   - `GITLAB_TOKEN` is used to authorize actions with the Gitlab-repo.
   It uses the secret, that was set above.

-### Steps for each contributor

-Nothing special.
-Just contribute to the project as you regularly do (and as the project requests).
-Your contributions are automatically tested in the Gitlab-Repo (once the maintainer approved it).